-Strawberries: Supplies remain lighter this week due to continued cooler temperatures, which have also contributed to increased fruit sizing.
-Green fruit sets remain strong in Santa Maria, and production is expected to ramp up significantly as harvest crews transition to piece-rate picking.
-The region is on track to reach peak production between mid-to-late April and early May, with later-planted blocks likely extending into June.
-In Oxnard, volume is expected to build steadily, supported by favorable weather that is driving a flush in supply.
-The region is projected to experience a brief peak in late April, followed by a rapid decline as growers begin transitioning to the Salinas/Watsonville region.
-Salinas/Watsonville is forecasted to gradually increase production over the coming weeks.
-With no disruptive weather in the forecast, more consistent volumes are anticipated moving forward.
+Strawberries: Supplies are light this week, impacted by cooler temperatures and weekend rainfall, with lower volumes expected to persist through next week.
+In Santa Maria, green fruit sets remain strong, and production is expected to ramp up significantly once temperatures rise, and harvest crews shift to piece-rate picking.
+The region has fallen slightly behind schedule, with peak production now forecasted for the second week of May, and later-planted blocks likely extending into June.
+In Oxnard, volume is building steadily, driven by favorable weather conditions that are prompting a flush in supply.
+We have passed the brief peak production, and we see a rapid decline as growers begin to transition to the Salinas/Watsonville region.
+Salinas/Watsonville is projected to gradually increase production in the coming weeks, with more consistent volumes expected by mid-May.

-Blackberries: Mexico's volume is falling off fast, and we're still a few weeks out from any meaningful California production weather will play a big role there.
-Georgia's season is still about a month away.
-There are some quality concerns, including red cell regression, attached calyx, and occasional soft or leaking fruit.
+Blackberries: Quality remains strong, with medium to large sizing, good sheen, and firm, mostly black fruit.
+However, there are some quality concerns, including red cell regression, attached calyx, and occasional soft or leaking fruit.
 Volume is holding steady at a consistent peak and is expected to continue through the end of July.
 On the organic side, volumes have begun to decline, as the season is wrapping up slightly earlier than anticipated.
-Table Grapes: Stable supply is available on colors and varieties.
-Mexico is expected to start in 2 weeks.Pineapples: WATCHLIST Pineapples will remain tight and are not expected to show any improvement until May.
-We are suggesting flexibility in sizes to ensure stability of the supply chain.
-Overall quality and taste are good.

-Bananas: WATCHLIST Banana imports remain light but will improve slowly over the coming weeks as more vessels arrive from the Tropics.
-A combination of cooler and poorer-thandesired weather in the tropics as well as logistic challenges impacted the global supply over the past three weeks.
-We could see minor pro-rates across the network but that should subside this week.
+Bananas: ESCALATED Banana imports remain extremely light for the 4 weeks.
+We continue to see record demand and light supply due to cooler and poorer-than-desired weather in the tropics as well as logistic challenges impacting the global supply over the past three weeks.
+We could see minor pro-rates across the network over the next four weeks.
 Overall, banana quality has been good despite being in the winter cycle.
 We are advising distributors and customers to keep a close eye on ripeness; there may be some need to store fruit in warmer locations or wrap fruit.
 With inventories being light, we see higher turns at the port and ripening centers; some of the fruit may not reach optimum color prior to arrival.